InjectiveLabs/injective-starnet/README.md

 - [ ] Refactor logic to provision sentry nodes
 - [ ] Write docs/README
 - [ ] Add GH Actions to deploy Starnet
-- [ ] Add GH Actions to destroy Starnet
+- [x] Add GH Actions to destroy Starnet
+- [ ] Impl Pulumi rollback logic, so we can destroy Starnet if something with binary goes wrong